AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-local-development-environment.md

 1. **Install and configure Maven and set up an AEM project based on Apache Maven:** Apache Maven is an open-source tool for managing software projects.
 It helps automate builds and provides quality project information.
 It is the recommended build management tool for AEM projects.
 For detailed instructions to set up an AEM project based on Apache Maven, see [How to Build AEM Projects using Apache Maven](https://docs.adobe.com/content/help/en/experience-manager-65/developing/devtools/ht-projects-maven.html).

-1. Configure the project to use [uber-jar](https://docs.adobe.com/content/help/en/experience-manager-65/release-notes/service-pack/sp-release-notes.html#install-aem-forms-jee-installer) version 6.5.5 or later and [AEM Forms Client SDK](https://repo.adobe.com/nexus/content/groups/public/com/adobe/aemfd/aemfd-client-sdk/) version 6.0.160 or later.
+1. Configure the project to use [uber-jar](https://docs.adobe.com/content/help/en/experience-manager-65/release-notes/service-pack/sp-release-notes.html#install-aem-forms-jee-installer) version 6.5.5 or later and [[!DNL AEM Forms] Client SDK](https://repo.adobe.com/nexus/content/groups/public/com/adobe/aemfd/aemfd-client-sdk/) version 6.0.160 or later.

 1. **Set Up an Integrated Development Environment:**  Set up an IDE of your choice for development, see [Set Up an Integrated Development Environment](https://docs.adobe.com/content/help/en/experience-manager-learn/foundation/development/set-up-a-local-aem-development-environment.html#set-up-an-integrated-development-environment) for detailed instructions.
  -->